pinapelz/i2DX-Plus/README.md

 * `o`: Start
 * `p`: Select

-You can change key mappings in `server\key-config.txt`.
+You can change key mappings in `server\config.ini`.